metaphor-cloud/aws-instance-identity-certificates/README.md

 `aws-instance-identity-certificates` is an npm module that provides utilities for working with AWS instance identity documents and certificates.
 It helps in verifying the identity of EC2 instances and ensures secure communication between services.

+The verification process is taken from the AWS documentation: [Verify the instance identity document for an Amazon EC2 instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/verify-iid.html#verify-signature)

+The certificates are scraped from this [wonderfully user hostile format for supplying certificates](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/regions-certs.html)

 ## Installation

 To install the module, use npm: